nluka/perf-aware-course/README.md

     - Performance is not so much about hardcore optimization, but more like coming to our senses and eliminating unnecessary waste
 - Instructions per Clock (IPC)
     - The average number of instructions the CPU executes on every clock cycle
-    - Based on the fact that most CPUs can execute more than one instruction a
     - Based on the fact that most CPUs can execute more than one instruction at a time
     - One way is to "unroll" a loop and ratio between the work (e.g. add) and overhead (e.g. loop cond, counter inc)
     - In the case of the rolling summation loop, unrolling the loop resulted in a serial dependency chain, so the CPU must do them in order